CSE232-MSU/CSE232/Labs/lab06.md

 ### Command Completion

-One common mistake in typing in any programming language are small typos that break your program or instruction.
+A common mistake when writing in any programming language is that of typos.
 One way to avoid them is to use an autocompletion feature so you don't have to type out a full name or variable.
 When you hit the TAB key, the terminal attempts to fill the rest of the command/file name you are typing.
 If there isn't a unique match (for instance, you are typing: `cp fi` and then hit TAB when there are files with the names "file_01" and "file_02" present), it will fill in as much as it can (in this case "`cp file_0`").
 If you hit TAB again, the terminal will present the potential options that it can autofill with.
 You can specify more characters until a unique match is found.

 Example: